slanger/poketyper/README.md

 explore the different types and type combinations of Pokemon.
 You find the website at
 <https://slanger.github.io/poketyper/>

-There are two pages in this website:
+There are three pages in this website:

 -   Types - Tells you the resistances and weaknesses of any Pokemon type or type combination.
 -   Coverage - Tells you which types are "covered by", or weak to, a particular Pokemon move set.
+-   Pokemon - Look up the resistances and weaknesses for Pokemon.

 ## Code Structure